michael-hahn/django-1/django/splice/README.md

    directly return an untrusted value (if needed) and not follow this naming convention.
-2. All methods in `UntrustedMixin` will not be decorated since they are handled directly by Splice already.
+2. All methods in `UntrustedMixin` will not be decorated since they are handled directly by Splice.
 3. Callable methods in the base classes are then considered.
-To ensure that decorated methods are the ones that would have been resolved in the MRO, decoration follows MRO and methods that have been decorated will not be considered again if they appear again later in the MRO (this rule applies to also methods that Splice have already encountered in (1) and (2)).
+To ensure that decorated methods are the ones that would have been resolved in the MRO, decoration follows MRO, and methods that have been decorated will not be considered again if they appear again later in the MRO (this rule also applies to methods that Splice have already encountered in (1) and (2)).

 Therefore, after the decoration process is finished, the new MRO will be:
 1. All defined methods in the untrusted class (both decorated and non-decorated)